 extracting Is а module being loaded by

 spl -pyth on-extrac t.

-ignore Deco orator to o ignore a Pytl non function n.
+ignore Deco orator to o ignore a Pyt hon function n.

-filter for_each input_port Decorator that creates a filter SPL operator from a callable class or function.
-Creates an SPL operator with a single input port. - - Creates an SPL operator with a single input port. input_port Declare an input port and its processor method. map Decorator to create a map SPL operator from a callable class or function. primitive_operator Creates an SPL primitive operator with an arbitrary number of input ports and output ports. source Create a source SPL operator from an iterable.
+PrimitiveOperator Primitive operator super class. filter Decorator that creates a filter SPL operator from a callable class or function. for_each Creates an SPL operator with a single input port. input_port Declare an input port and its processor method. map Decorator to create a map SPL operator from a callable class or function. primitive_operator Creates an SPL primitive operator with an arbitrary number of input ports and output ports. source Create a source SPL operator from an iterable.